mark-watson/SwiftAI-book/manuscript/docs_qa.md

 }
 ```

-The source file conatins example code for creating embeddings and using dot product work to find semantic similarity:
+The source file contains example code for creating embeddings and using dot product work to find semantic similarity:

 ```swift
 let emb1 = embeddings(someText: "John bought a new car")